Straight Line Crazy: Productions

-2022 National Theatre
+2022 London

-The play originated at the National Theatre, written by David Hare, and directed by Nicholas Hytner, the production opened in previews at the Bridge Theatre in London on 16 March 2022 before officially premiering on 23 March 2022.
+The play originated at the Bridge Theatre, London, written by David Hare, and directed by Nicholas Hytner starring Ralph Fiennes as Robert Moses.
+The production opened in previews on 16 March 2022 before officially premiering on 23 March, running until 18 June.

 2022 Off-Broadway

-It was announced that the production will make its New York stage debut, Off-Broadway at the The Shed.
-This production will be directed jointly by Nicholas Hytner and Jamie Armitage with Fiennes returning.
+The play made its North American premiere Off-Broadway at The Shed.
+The production was directed jointly by Nicholas Hytner and Jamie Armitage with Fiennes returning as Robert Moses.
 Preview performances began on 18 October and the production opened on 26 October with performances through 18 December 2022.

 NT Live screenings

-A performance of the play was recorded and screened in UK cinemas on 26 May 2022, and shown in international locations on 8 September 2022, through NTLive.
+A performance of the play during its London run was recorded and screened in UK cinemas on 26 May 2022, and shown in international locations on 8 September 2022, through NTLive.

 Critical reception

 Critical reception for the play has been mostly positive, in particular for the leading performance of Robert Moses by Ralph Fiennes.
 Variety declared, "Fiennes is all boldly convincing, controlled threat, his monomania teetering on the edge of malevolence".
 In The Guardians five star rave review, critic Mark Lawson described Fiennes' performance as "enthralling" adding, "This is Hare’s most dramatically gripping and politically thoughtful play since The Absence of War three decades ago and provides another acting triumph for Fiennes".
 The New York Times called the play "sputtering" though "still a pleasure," and described Fiennes' performance as "gloriously entertaining."